-While TDHCA had previously requested waivers to allow for the direct administration of ESG-CV funds, and this authority was granted though CPD Notice 20-08, the State does not plan on direct administering the program, but instead plans on subawarding ESG-CV funds to eligible entity types (Unit of Local Government, Private Nonprofit, and Public Housing Authority), ,-through a letter of interest or a competition; however, the State may administer rapid rehousing and homeless prevention directly if adequate geographic dispersion of assistance thought rapid rehousing/homeless prevention is not obtained through partnership with subrecipients.
-In this event, the plan will be amended to include written standards implemented by TDHCA...
+While TDHCA had previously requested waivers to allow for the direct administration of ESG-CV funds, and this authority was granted though CPD Notice 20-08, the State does not plan on directly administering the program, but instead subawards ESG-CV funds to eligible entity types (Unit of Local Government, Private Nonprofit, and Public Housing Authority), , through a letter of interest, competition, or direct selection of subrecipieeints at the discretion of the Department.

-Currently, TDHCA plans on funding the activities identified above; however, TDHCA may reprogram funding to newly allowed activities included in CPD Notice 20-08 if the need evidences itself and ESG-CV funding in other activity types is not being timely expended.
+TDHCA plans on funding the activities identified above; however, TDHCA may reprogram funding to any eligible activity included in CPD Notice 21-08 if the need evidences itself and ESG-CV funding in other activity types is not being timely expended.

 ESG does not have funding allocation priorities for special needs populations.
-A portion of the funding is allocated to each CoC based on an allocation formula that includes population and other data as described in the State ESG rules.
+A portion of the funding other than previously deobligated or reallocated funding, is allocated to each CoC based on an allocation formula that includes population and other data as described in the State ESG rules.
 Award authority for all ESG funds remains with TDHCA's Board, and TDHCA contracts directly with all subrecipients regardless of method of application.
 TDHCA retains the right to adjust awards in relation to the amount of funding received.
 Threshold requirements for receipt of an award include current status of required single audits and submission of an audit certification form; information necessary to conduct a previous participation review, and documentation sufficient to determine that the subrecipient has adequate capacity to administer the ESG funds.
 Actions to meeting underserved needs are found in Action Plan Section 85.